-If the issue persists, run the DISM tool that check the system health and will try to restore the files.
+If the issue persists, run the DISM tool that checks the system health and will try to restore the files.

 - Click on ‘Start’ Enter ‘Command prompt’ in the Search box.

-- In the list of results, swipe down on or right-click Command prompt, and then tap or click ‘Run as administrator’.
+- In the list of results, swipe down on or right-click the Command prompt, and then tap or click ‘Run as administrator.

 - In the Administrator: Command Prompt window, type the following commands.
 Press the Enter key after each command:

 DISM /Online /Cleanup-Image /CheckHealth